International Repetitive Strain Injury (RSI) Awareness Day 2023

-- Report symptoms and hazards early to your supervisor and joint health and safety committee (JHSC) or health and safety representative
+- Reporting symptoms and hazards early to your supervisor and joint health and safety committee (JHSC) or health and safety representative

-- Insist on quality training to address these issues
+- Insisting on quality training to address these issues

-- Press employers to implement ergonomic prevention solutions
+- Pressing employers to implement ergonomic prevention solutions

-- Encourage governments to enact effective and enforced ergonomic regulations
+- Encouraging governments to enact effective and enforced ergonomic regulations

 RSI Day 2023 - Occupational Health Clinics for Ontario Workers (OHCOW) is producing weekly webinars throughout the month of February to increase awareness and prevention of musculoskeletal disorders.
 Follow this link to register and learn more about the webinars.
 Videos from OHCOW's 2023 RSI Day sessions are also available on the OHCOW YouTube channel.